MeerkatBoss/hash_table/README.md

 | *Figure 5.
 Second version flame graph* |

 Now only 42.7% of program execution time is spent on calls to `strcmp`, which allows to perform optimizations of this function.

+From now on absolute performance gain will be calculated relative to the second version, as the baseline version was too inefficient.

 ### **Third version tests**